 Information about the changes seen within the Children's Hearings System since 2003 is available through a research report released in 2018.
 The research aimed to answer the following question: Has child protection in Scotland become more complex over time, and if so, how?
-It can be found here: https://www.scra.gov.uk/wp-content/uploads/2018/03/Complexity-in-the-lives-of-looked-after-children-and-their-families.pdf.
+It can be found here: Complexity in the lives of looked after children and their families.